Yale University Gender Discrimination

 Yale has long been embroiled in scandals related to its all-male fraternities.
 In 2008, pledges of Zeta Psi posed outside the Yale Women’s Center with a sign stating, “We Love Yale Sluts.”
 In October 2010, pledges of Delta Kappa Epsilon paraded around campus chanting, “No means yes!
 Yes means anal!”
 In 2015, partygoers were allegedly turned away from Sigma Alpha Epsilon because brothers wanted “white girls only.”
 And in 2018, public reports emerged of ten women with sexual misconduct allegations against members of Delta Kappa Epsilon.

 Harvard Versus Yale: The Right Versus The Wrong

-Since 2016, Harvard students who are members of single-gender clubs have been barred from leading campus groups, have been barred from becoming captains of sports teams, and have denied endorsements from Harvard for prestigious fellowships.
+Since 2016, Harvard students who are members of single-gender clubs have been barred from leading campus groups, barred from becoming captains of sports teams, and denied endorsements from Harvard for prestigious fellowships.
 Those single-gender organizations, said former Harvard President Drew Faust, enacted “forms of privilege and exclusion at odds with our deepest values.”
 Various organizations have sued Harvard over that policy and that suit is currently pending.

 Regarding the Harvard/Yale divide, Sanford said, “Yale should follow Harvard and commit to enacting reform consistent with Yale’s deepest values of inclusion, equality, and diversity.
 Harvard did the right thing; to date, Yale has failed.
 Harvard is getting sued for doing the right thing; Yale is now being sued for doing the wrong thing.
 Yale should be with Harvard on the right side of the law and on the right side of history.”